 - MAKE RISOTTO – STEP 2 PRESSURE COOK: Turn Instant pot to OFF.
 Add rest of broth, butter and thyme.
 Secure lid.
 Turn VALVE to sealing.
 Turn PRESSURE or MANUAL setting on.
 Set for 6 minutes.
 Count down will start when pressure has built up (about 8-10 minutes).
 Once time is finished (instant pot will automatically change setting to Keep Warm), do a Quick Release of pressure by turning valve to VENTING (keep fingers away from vent).
 When pressure is fully released, remove lid.

 - FINISH RISOTTO: Stir risotto.
 It will be loose at first.
 Stir in spinach until wilted (30 seconds).
 Stir in lemon juice, zest, Parmesan (if using) and grilled vegetables.
 Add more broth if needed.
 Taste and adjust seasonings.
 Add salt if needed.
-Transfer to serving bowl and serve immediately topped with additional Parmesan if desired.
+Transfer to serving bowl and serve immediately topped with additional Parmesan and/or fresh herbs if desired.

 - Vegetable options: good options are green onions, red onions, peppers (any color), asparagus, zucchini, mushrooms.

 - If you don’t have a grill or grill basket: If you don’t have a grill, roast vegetables on a pan lined with foil and sprayed with oil for 15 minutes at 425F/218C.
 Or sauté veggies in a bit of oil in a skillet.
 If you don’t have a grill basket, you can grill larger pieces then cut them up after.

 - Keep warm in instant pot for up to an hour or microwave the risotto for a minute or two, stirring halfway through.
 For both options, you may need to add extra broth to loosen the risotto.
 Store leftovers in an airtight container for up to 3 days.